christophergroves/calendar/README.md

 1. Clone the repository from github.
 2. Create a new database in your MySQL environment.
-3. Configure Laravel to use your MySQL database in .env
+3. Configure Laravel to use your MySQL database in .env e.g.
     ```
     DB_CONNECTION=mysql
     DB_HOST=127.0.0.1